nakorndev/vuepress-theme-bulma/README.md

 [https://nakorndev.github.io/vuepress-theme-bulma/](https://nakorndev.github.io/vuepress-theme-bulma/)

-See more info of theme at `/demo/.vuepress/theme`
+See more info of theme at `/demo/.vuepress/theme` for what I use `npm publish`